blog posts

 Working with Linux

-Some versions of Linux come with Python.
+Some Linux distributions include Python.
 For example, suppose you have a Red Hat Package Manager (RPM) -based distribution (SUSE, Red Hat, Yellow Dog, Fedora Core, and CentOS).
 In that case, you probably already have Python on your system and do not need to do anything special.

-Depending on which version of Linux you are using, the Python version is different, and some systems do not have an Interactive Development Environment (IDLE) program.
+Depending on the Linux distribution you are using, the Python version may differ, and some systems do not include the Python IDE (IDLE).
 If you have an older version of Python (2.5.1 or earlier), we suggest installing the latest version to access IDLE.

 You have two techniques for installing Python on Linux, both of which we will explore.
-The first technique works on any Linux distribution, while the second technique has specific criteria that you must follow.
+The first technique works on any Linux distribution, while the second requires you to follow specific criteria.

 Using the standard Linux installation option

 The standard Linux installation option works on any system.
 However, you must work in a terminal and type commands to complete it.
-Some orders that you must vary depending on the Linux version.
-See https://docs.python-guide.org/starting/install3/linux/ for more information.
+Some orders must be adjusted based on the Linux version.
+See https://docs.python-guide.org/starting/install3/linux (Link) for more information.

 2. Select the appropriate option for the Linux version.

-3. When you are asked if you want to open or save the file, select Save.
+3. When asked if you want to open or save the file, select Save.
 Python source files start downloading.
 Be patient until all files are downloaded.

 Double-click the Python folder.
 The archive manager opens the files under the Python folder.

 6. Open a terminal window.
-If you have not already installed the software, you need to install Build Essentials, SQLite, and bzip2; otherwise, Python installation will fail.
+If you have not installed the software, you must install Build Essentials, SQLite, and bzip2; otherwise, the Python installation will fail.
 If there are basic requirements, go to step 10.

 7. Type sudo apt-get install build-essential, and press enter.
-Linux begins the Build Essential required to build packages.
-See https://packages.debian.org/squeeze/build-essential for more information.
+Linux begins the Build essentials required to build packages.
+See https://packages.debian.org/sid/build-essential (Link) for more information.

-8. Type sudo apt-get install libsqlite3-dev and press enter.
-Linux installs the SQLite required by the Python database.
-See https://packages.debian.org/squeeze/ for more information.
+8. Type sudo apt-get install libsqlite3-dev, and press enter.
+Linux installs the SQLite database required by Python.
+See https://packages.debian.org/squeeze (Link) for more information.

-9. Type sudo apt-get install libbz2-dev and press Enter key.
+9. Type sudo apt-get install libbz2-dev and press the Enter key.
 Linux installs the required Python bzip2.
-See https://packages.debian.org/sid/libbz2-dev for more information.
+See https://packages.debian.org/sid/libbz2-dev (Link) for more information.

 10. Type CD Python 3.3.4 (note that you must enter the correct folder name during installation) in the terminal window and press Enter.
 The terminal changes directories to a Python 3.3.4 folder on your system.